-The Primary Stream Status section of the System Status report shows a list of all the active Primary camera streams in Orchid Core VMS, their current status, and how long ago the last archive was saved for that stream.
+The Stream Status section of the System Status report provides a list of all the cameras in Orchid Core VMS.
+For each camera, the system provides the video bitrate, the current status, the number of active streams, and how long ago the last archive was saved.